Find and share information about NSW events on Science Ignite, our Inspiring Australia (NSW) Facebook page.

-The Armidale community will discover the fascinating world of ants and have the opportunity to work with local artists and scientists to create a giant termite mound from recyclable materials at the New England Regional Art Museum.
+Discover the fascinating world of ants and work with local artists and scientists to create a giant termite mound from recyclable materials at the New England Regional Art Museum.
 Visitors will be able to marvel over the complexity and magnificence of the tunnels and chambers inside the nest, manoeuvre radio-controlled ants, and play a Pacman-inspired video game called Antman.
 The event finale will be an 'antblitz', in which young and old alike will be able to catch ants and view them under microscopes.

 Presented by the North Western Science Hub, led by the University of New England

 Exhibition opens 2pm Saturday 16 August and runs to 19 October, New England Regional Art Museum, Kentucky Street, Armidale, free

 All are invited to attend the Hunter region's first family-friendly science festival that brings together dozens of organisations interested in communicating their science.
 With dozens of events to be held in the Newcastle CBD, the Festival coincides with the hugely popular Hunter Electric Vehicle Festival where you can learn about the latest technologies in electric cars.
 Discover how innovation paves the way for a vibrant future and how an informed community is better equipped to respond to global challenges.
 Highlights listed below, check links for more information.

 |Planetarium, 4:00-5:00pm, 18-24 August, Newcastle Museum, $2 per person]]

 How to Read a Landscape, Hunter Exploration Discussion Group, 6:00-7:30pm, Tuesday 19 August, Newcastle Museum, free

 STEM breakfast (Lily Serna guest speaker), 7:00-8:30am, Thursday 21 August, Newcastle Museum, free